 Arizona-American requests total rate case expense of \$517,935 amortized over three years.
 The portion of the \$517,935 total related to this case is \$456,275.
 This amount includes \$289,275 expended as of January 28, 2009; estimated invoices past that date for \$132,000 for outside witnesses, external counsel, and the costs of analyzing rate consolidation as requested by the Commission after the rate application was filed; and \$35,000 for the costs of mailing a required letter to customers at the end of the case.
-183
+[18]

-The Company accepted Mr. Magruder's recommendation to eliminate \$10,000 of witness training expenses from rate case expenses.184 In his reply brief, Mr. Magruder objects to the Company recovering the costs it incurred to comply with the Commission's request to analyze rate consolidation, arguing that the Company "should be looking for ways to consolidate rates when submitting a rate case" and "there should be no new expenses to provide a clear answer to this concern."
+The Company accepted Mr. Magruder's recommendation to eliminate \$10,000 of witness training expenses from rate case expenses.182 In his reply brief, Mr. Magruder objects to the Company recovering the costs it incurred to comply with the Commission's request to analyze rate consolidation, arguing that the Company "should be looking for ways to consolidate rates when submitting a rate case" and "there should be no new expenses to provide a clear answer to this concern."
 The Company incurred the costs in question in order to respond to a Commission request that was made after its application was prepared, filed, and found sufficient.
 Rate case filing requirements do not require rate consolidation analysis, and there was no requirement prior to the filing for the Company to submit a rate consolidation proposal.
-Neither Mr. Magruder nor any other a. at 16-17
+Neither Mr. Magruder nor any other party contests that the Company incurred costs in order to respond to the Commission's request, or that the costs were unreasonable.
+The Company reasonably incurred the costs in good faith for the benefit of ratepayers, and should therefore be allowed to recover them in rates.

-182 Rebuttal Testimony of Company witness Thomas A. Broderick (Exh.
+180 Rebuttal Testimony of Company witness Thomas A. Broderick (Exh.
 A-12) at 17.